artemida96/bookstore/README.md

 1. Clone the repository to your local machine

+2. Navigate to the project directory:

-2. Install the required dependencies:
+3. Install the required dependencies:

-   cd bookstore
+   npm install

-3. Start the development server:
+4. Start the development server:

    ng serve

-4. To run tests for the Bookstore application, execute the following command:
+5. To run tests for the Bookstore application, execute the following command:

    ng test